jbeaven/sap-api-docs/seal-p4.md

     gvs_msg  type /blck/p4_string.

 *** create variables for input and output as needed
-*   when the result of the call is HTTP200 we expect type /BLCK/P4_PRINTER_TT data gr_http200 type /BLCK/P4_PRINTER_TT.
+*   when the result of the call is HTTP Code: 200 we expect type /BLCK/P4_PRINTER_TT data gr_http200 type /BLCK/P4_PRINTER_TT.
-*   when the result of the call is HTTP401 we expect type /BLCK/P4_ERROR data gr_http401 type /BLCK/P4_ERROR.
+*   when the result of the call is HTTP Code: 401 we expect type /BLCK/P4_ERROR data gr_http401 type /BLCK/P4_ERROR.
-*   when the result of the call is HTTP403 we expect type /BLCK/P4_ERROR data gr_http403 type /BLCK/P4_ERROR.
+*   when the result of the call is HTTP Code: 403 we expect type /BLCK/P4_ERROR data gr_http403 type /BLCK/P4_ERROR.
-*   when the result of the call is HTTP500 we expect type /BLCK/P4_ERROR data gr_http500 type /BLCK/P4_ERROR.
+*   when the result of the call is HTTP Code: 500 we expect type /BLCK/P4_ERROR data gr_http500 type /BLCK/P4_ERROR.
-*   when the result of the call is HTTPother we expect type /BLCK/P4_ERROR data gr_httpother type /BLCK/P4_ERROR.
+*   when the result of the call is HTTP Code: other we expect type /BLCK/P4_ERROR data gr_httpother type /BLCK/P4_ERROR.